 You need insurance when you hire a car, just in case.
 We hope nothing goes wrong, but the mandatory types of insurance you need with your vehicle are fire and third-party liability insurance.
 Check with your car hire company that these are included.

 If you want to add other types of insurance cover, e.g., collision or theft, that is your personal choice and will cost you extra.

-Always carry the car hire paperwork and insurance details with you, with your license and passport, whenever you drive.
+Always carry the car hire paperwork and insurance details, with your license and passport, whenever you drive.

 Driving Outside of Saranda And One Way Rentals

-You may hire a car in Saranda and use it to take you to the airport in Tirana.
+You may hire a car in Saranda and use it to take you to Tirana Airport.
 In this case, you will need to find a car hire company that will allow one-way transfers.
-The cost might be a little higher for dropping the vehicle off at a different office, but not all car hire companies to charge more for this – again, shop around.
+The cost might be a little higher for dropping the vehicle off at a different office, but not all car hire companies charge more for this – again, shop around.

 It’s also feasible to rent your car in Saranda and cross over into bordering countries like Croatia, Italy, and Montenegro.
 It’s unlikely that you can make a one-way international trip; however, ask this question of your car hire company again.

 Whichever car hire company you go with, remember to ask about any additional charges that might be incurred.
 In particular, ask about the following;